Blogs: Cutting Remarks / Diamonds / Industry / Legal

 “I hope they can substantiate that claim,” she says.
 “We really do hope that parties that have undertaken an NAD review understand the requirements for claim substantiation.”

 So how did Diamond Foundry derive those numbers?
 The company wouldn’t say, and Obvious Ventures said it got its numbers from Diamond Foundry.
 But some of the data was linked back to this Diamond Foundry blog post, which references research from 2010 and the now-shuttered Argyle mine.
 Martin also referred JCK to this post, which compares Diamond Foundry’s kilowatts-per-hour to a large, frightening red bar labelled “mining,” for which it provides no source.
-The post then attacks the Trucost study (which is fine) and a Trucost staffer who’s an astrologer (which is gross).
+The post then attacks the Trucost study (which is fine) and a Trucost staffer for being an astrologer (which is gross).

 As I’ve argued many times, industry-wide comparative claims are pointless and generally dubious.
 Each product should stand on its own merits.
 The NAD will have done a true service if it shuts down this noxious vein of trade discourse, which has turned legitimate environmental concerns into a cynical marketing ploy.
 The issues involved are way too important for that.